 It’s not an easy question.
 The short answer is: it depends.
 Each one is a robust and reliable ecommerce platform, used by millions to handle online sales of products and services.
 There’s a great comparison article that can help you to decide, which solution fits your needs perfectly.
 And the thing is they’re pretty evenly matched, which can make it difficult to crown one vs the other as being the superior option.

 Having said that, there are some significant SEO differences between them.
 That’s why it’s critical that you examine both Shopfiy and WooCommerce’s SEO capabilities before choosing the platform that suits your needs.

 Shopify vs WooCommerce – which one is better for SEO?

-With over a million users worldwide, Shopify has positioned itself as an ecommerce platform powerhouse.
-Shopify is aimed primarily at a less-technically inclined clientele, offering an easy to use and configure online portal designed to work out of the box, with minimal configuration.
+With over a 4 millions of users worldwide, Shopify has positioned itself as an ecommerce platform powerhouse.
+Shopify is aimed primarily at a less-technically inclined clientele, offering an easy to use and configure SaaS online portal designed to work out of the box, with minimal configuration.

 - Fast load time